-I read recently how Wired columnist Lawrence Lessig hit upon a novel tactic after spending 80 hours trying to clear out his backlogged inbox.
+I read recently in Wired how prominent copyright attorney Lawrence Lessig hit upon a novel tactic after trying to clear out his backlogged inbox.

-"Bankruptcy is now my only option," he wrote in a mass message to his e-mail creditors, whom he promised - profusely - to keep up with better in the future.
-He just needed a fresh start first.
+"Bankruptcy is now my only option," he wrote in a mass message to his e-mail creditors after 80 hours of fruitless shoveling.
+He promised, profusely, to do better in the future.
+He just needed a fresh start.

-When I need to retrieve something, the search function allows me to quickly find what I'm looking for.
-I rarely fail to respond to people, and I have file folders by subject, so it hasn't affected my workload or my social life too much (although I do owe my friend Josh an apology for forgetting to respond to his housewarming party Evite.
-We'll be there, Josh!).
+I use the search function to quickly find what I'm looking for, so it hasn't affected my workload or my social life too much (I do owe my friend Josh an apology for forgetting to respond to his housewarming party Evite).

 But then a co-worker looked over my shoulder recently and exclaimed: "Good Lord, you have 2,000 unread e-mails!"